thepanacealab/covid19_twitter/README.md

 06/10/21 Daily data (under the /dailies/ folder) has been added for 6/09 and 6/08, note that some tweets will bleed into the following day due to different timezones captured.

 06/08/21 Daily data (under the /dailies/ folder) has been added for 6/07 and 6/06, note that some tweets will bleed into the following day due to different timezones captured.

-06/06/21 Version 65 of the dataset.
-We have reached the 1.1 billion tweets milestone.
-Daily data has been added for 6/01, 6/02, and 6/03.

-06/03/21 Daily data (under the /dailies/ folder) has been added for 6/02 and 6/01, note that some tweets will bleed into the following day due to different timezones captured.

-06/01/21 Daily data (under the /dailies/ folder) has been added for 5/31 and 5/30, note that some tweets will bleed into the following day due to different timezones captured.

-05/30/21 Version 64 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 5/29, 5/28, and 5/27.

-05/27/21 Daily data (under the /dailies/ folder) has been added for 5/26 and 5/25, note that some tweets will bleed into the following day due to different timezones captured.

-05/25/21 Daily data (under the /dailies/ folder) has been added for 5/24 and 5/23, note that some tweets will bleed into the following day due to different timezones captured.

-05/23/21 Version 63 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 5/22, 5/21, and 5/20.

-05/20/21 Daily data (under the /dailies/ folder) has been added for 5/19, 5/18, 5/17 and 5/16, note that some tweets will bleed into the following day due to different timezones captured.

-05/16/21 Version 62 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 5/15, 5/14, and 5/13.

-05/13/21 Daily data (under the /dailies/ folder) has been added for 5/12 and 5/11, note that some tweets will bleed into the following day due to different timezones captured.

-05/11/21 Daily data (under the /dailies/ folder) has been added for 5/10 and 5/09, note that some tweets will bleed into the following day due to different timezones captured.

 # Covid-19 Twitter chatter dataset for scientific use